 The risk margin is calculated based on the requirement to hold capital to meet the Solvency Capital Requirement until all claims liabilities are settled and a prescribed cost-of-capital rate of 6% per annum.
 This calculation is based on the assumption that a "reference undertaking" takes on the insurance obligations (and associated reinsurance arrangements).
 The Solvency Capital Requirement in this context is made up of Underwriting Risk, Counterparty Default Risk and Operational Risk only; assets are assumed to be invested in such a way that Market Risk will be zero.
-The Solvency Capital Requirements in future time periods have been assumed to be directly proportional to the best estimate claims liabilities net of reinsurance recoverables at those points in time.
+The Solvency Capital Requirements in future time periods have been calculated based on the expected run-off of Underwriting Risk and Operational Risk runs off in line with the run-off of the best estimate reinsurance recoverables.